-The Company accounts for the issuance of common stock purchase warrants, stock options, and other freestanding derivative financial instruments in accordance with the provisions of FASB ASC 815-40-15 ("ASC 815-40-15" and formerly referred to as EITF 00-19).
+The Company accounts for the issuance of common stock purchase warrants, stock options, and other freestanding derivative financial instruments in accordance with the provisions of FASB ASC 815-40-15.
 Based on the provisions of ASC 815-40-05 the Company classifies, as equity, any contracts that (i) require physical settlement or net-share settlement or (ii) gives the Company a choice of net-cash settlement or settlement in its own shares (physical settlement or net-share settlement).
 The Company classifies as assets or liabilities any contract that (i) require net-cash or (ii) give the counterparty a choice of net-cash settlement in shares (physical or net-share settlement).
-At March 31, 2010 and 2009, the Company had no freestanding derivative financial instruments that require net cash settlement or give the counterparty a choice of net cash settlement or settlement in shares.
+At June 30, 2010 and 2009, the Company had no freestanding derivative financial instruments that require net cash settlement or give the counterparty a choice of net cash settlement in shares.

 The fair value of these warrants and stock options is determined utilizing the Black-Scholes valuation model.
 Through August 2005, these warrants were accounted for by the equity method, whereby the fair value of the warrants was charged to additional paid-in capital.
 During September, 2005, the number of shares of the Company's common stock issued and issuable exceeded the number of shares of common stock the Company had authorized.
 As the Company no longer had sufficient shares authorized to settle all of our outstanding contracts, this triggered a change in the manner in which the Company accounts for the warrants and stock options.
 The Company began to account for these warrants and stock options utilizing the liability method.
-Pursuant to ASC 815-40-05, "If a contract is reclassified from permanent or temporary equity t o an asset or a liability, the change in fair value of the contract during the period the contract was classified as equity should be accounted for as an adjustment to stockholders' equity."
-Accordingly, during the year ended December 31, 2005, the Company charged the amount of \$10,374,536 to stockholders' equity.
+Pursuant to ASC 815-40-05 ,"If a contract is reclassified from permanent or temporary equity t o an asset or a liability, the change in fair value of the contract during the period the contract was classified as equity should be accounted for as an adjustment to stockholders' equity."
+Accordingly, during the year ended December 31, 2005, the Company changed the amount of \$10,374,536 to stockholders' equity.
 At the same time, and from that time on, the Company changed the way in which it accounts for the beneficial conversion feature of convertible notes payable (see note 8).

 The accounting guidance states that the warrants and stock options which are a derivative liability should be revalued each reporting period.
 The recorded value of such warrants and stock options can fluctuate significantly based on fluctuations in the market value of the underlying securities of the issuer of the warrants and stock options, as well as in the volatility of the stock price during the term used for observation and the term remaining for warrants.
-During the three months ended March 31, 2010 and 2009, the Company recognized a loss of \$14,500 and a gain of \$710,411, respectively, for the change in the fair value of the warrant liability and recorded the gains and losses in operations during the three months ended March 31, 2010 and 2009.
+During the three months ended June 30, 2010 and 2009, the Company recognized a loss of \$134,723 and a gain of \$964,694, respectively, for the change in the fair value of the warrant liability and recorded the gains and losses in operations during the three months ended June 30, 2010 and 2009.
+During the six months ended June 30, 2010 and 2009, the Company recognized a loss of \$149,223 and a gain of \$254,283, respectively, for the change in the fair value of the warrant liability and recorded the gains and losses in operations during the three months ended June 30, 2010 and 2009.

-The Company valued warrants using the Black-Scholes valuation model utilizing the following variables:
+The Company valued warrants and options using the Black-Scholes valuation model utilizing the following variables: